Myriodontium keratinophilum: Isolation from human clinical specimens

-Due to its uncertain pathogenic potential, M. keratinophilum is classified as safe to be handled with Biosafety Level 1-equivalent containment.
+Due to its uncertain pathogenic potential, A. keratinophila is classified as safe to be handled with Biosafety Level 1-equivalent containment.
 However, in 1985, a case of frontal sinusitis from a Nigerian patient reports its isolation from the mucosal tissue lining of the sinus.
 Considering the elevation in the levels of plasma cells and eosiophils, M. keratinophilum was determined to be the causal agent and the patient was treated with ketoconazole.
 The morpholocial features of the species isolated were described to be similar to those that cause allergic aspergillosis of paranasal sinuses, such as Aspergillus flavus and Aspergillus niger.
 However, it has been proposed that this case may have been misdiagnosed in confusion with Schizophyllum commune.
 M. keratinophilum is also regularly isolated from dermatophytic and psoriatic lesions infected by non-dermatophytes, and is identified as one of the agents of hyalohyphomycosis.
 A report of spectrum analysis of patients with fungal infection also documents its isolation from nails of patients.

 Isolation from other clinical materials

-M. keratinophilum is identified to be entomopatheogenic and causes mycosis and mortality in oak lace bug (Corythucha arcuata) when exposed to conidia.
-Its isolates have also been found on mole cricket nymphs (Gryllotalpa gryllotalpa), and conidial application of M. keratinophilum induced significant mortality and mycosis.
+A. keratinophila is identified to be entomopatheogenic and causes mycosis and mortality in oak lace bug (Corythucha arcuata) when exposed to conidia.
+Its isolates have also been found on mole cricket nymphs (Gryllotalpa gryllotalpa), and conidial application of A. keratinophila induced significant mortality and mycosis.